 Bringing it all together

-From there, the final step in Terminology Management is to verify that the terms are applied consistently.
+From there, the final step in terminology management is to verify that the terms are applied consistently.
 We use our Terminology Verification technology to aid us in that.
 However, the art of managing terminology is the upkeep and relevance of any terms added.
 Adding terminology meta data such as subject, definitions, acronyms, synonyms and etc. make the Termbase an asset for an organization for years to come.

-Translation Management is still a core competency that helps organizations stay on messaging and make sure that they are communicating effectively and accurately to their consumers or employees.
-Even with large volumes with short turnaround times, there are always options to get more work done faster.
+Translation Management is still a core competency that helps organizations staying on messaging and making sure that they are communicating effectively and accurately to their consumers or employees.
+Even with to large volumes with short turnaround times, there are always options to get more work done faster.
 However, the key differentiation with good translation management is that terminology is managed centrally and that each job goes through a standardized QA process with talented translators that can work fast, accurately and have the tools to manage expectations.
 When projects are being rushed, it’s easy to get ahead and put every possible resource on the job, including internal resources.
 However, what we see is that when you start off a project with diligence and good terminology management, the project can be managed across multiple professional resources efficiently, while maintaining a high level of accuracy.